yoshi-self/TimeBasedOneTimePassword/README.md

 See Main.java

 ## Note
-Calculating Time-Based One-Time Password needs current time
+Calculating Time-Based One-Time Password needs current time.
-This class does not manage time
-Ensure your machine's system time accurate
+This class does not manage time so make sure your machine's system time accurate